jahnavi-naik/recipe-analysis/README.md

 Null Hypothesis: There is no relationship between time it takes for a recipe and the average rating of a recipe.
 Alternative Hypothesis: Recipes that take over 37 minutes have a lower average rating than ones that take 37 or less minutes.

 In order to avoid bias, I removed the outliers from the dataframe using the IQR rule.
 I then created a new column with boolean values that determined if the minutes of the recipe was less than or equal to 37 minutes.
 My test statistic was the difference in means between recipes under 37 minutes and over 37 minutes.
-The significance level i chose was 0.01, and the p-value I found was 0.0, so I therefore reject the null hypothesis, and conclude that there is a relationship between the length fo a recipe and its average rating.
+The significance level I chose was 0.01, and the p-value I found was 0.0, so I therefore reject the null hypothesis, and conclude that there is a relationship between the length fo a recipe and its average rating.
 This test allows me to determine that that recipe length and ratinge are not independent, and allows me to get closer to understanding thier relationship.

 <iframe
   src="assets/hyp_test.html"